Neural Networks with PyTorch¶

 self.dropout = nn.Dropout(dropout)

-def forward(self, X, **kwargs):
+def forward(self, x, **kwargs):

 mnist_dim = X.shape[1]